XpiritCommunityEvents/HOL/migration.md

 > note: please feel free to use your own azure devops projects, the lab is more step by step prepared, feel free to go of script!

 Now goto the folder **valet** on your local repo in your codespaces IDE.
 In this folder you find the valet scripts.
+We already put them on the development environment, this is a step you ave to take when you do this in the future on your own development environment.
+You can find this script in the valet/customer repo that you should have access to.

-Try to run this script. if it fails with a security message, it is possible the file is not executable.
+Try to run this script.

+if it fails with a security message, it is possible the file is not executable.
 For this run the command:
 > chmod +x valet
 This should mark it as executable on your local dev container.